 Negotiating As If Your Life Depended On It

+Life gets busy.
+Has Never Split the Difference been gathering dust on your bookshelf?
+Instead, learn the key ideas now.
 We’re scratching the surface here.
-If you don’t already have the book, order the book or get the audiobook for free on Amazon to learn the juicy details.
+If you don’t already have the book, order it here or get the audiobook for free to learn the juicy details.

 Introduction

-StoryShot #1: The New Rules
+StoryShot #1: The New Rules of Good Negotiators

 Chris Voss describes negotiation as a process of trying to convince others of your approach to a topic.
 So, negotiation is a type of communication that requires a specific outcome.
 Negotiation is built on the assumption that humans want to be accepted and understood.

 Subsequently, being an active listener is an effective way to show acceptance and empathy toward the other party in the negotiation.
 One negotiation technique is to become an intelligent negotiator who focuses on logic and math.
 In reality, humans are not always convinced by rationality, and we generally do not accept comments based on logic alone.
-So Chris rejects this approach.
+So Voss rejects this approach.

 Negotiation has been a topic of study since the 1970s.
 Still, it was only recently that psychologists like Kahneman and Tversky identified that we all have a habit of adopting cognitive biases.
 These cognitive biases lead to irrationality.
 These cognitive biases are relatively common.
 So, if we can better understand human negotiation psychology, we can become more successful negotiators.

-StoryShot #2: Building an Efficient Negotiation Environment
+StoryShot #2: Build an Efficient Negotiation Environment

 Negotiation as Information Gathering